chrislusf/vasto/README.md

 There are one Vasto master and N number of Vasto stores, plus Vasto clients or Vasto proxies/gateways.
 1. The Vasto stores are basically simple wrapper of RocksDB.
-1. The Vasto master manage all the Vasto stores and Vasto clients.
+1. The Vasto master manages all the Vasto stores and Vasto clients.
-1. Vasto clients rely on master to connect to the right Vasto stores.
+1. Vasto clients rely on the master to connect to the right Vasto stores.
 1. Vasto gateways use Vasto client libraries to support different APIs.

 The master is the brain of the system.
 Vasto does not use gossip protocols, or other consensus algorithms.
-Vasto uses a single master for simple setup, fast failure detection, fast topology changes, and precise coordinations.
+Instead, Vasto uses a single master for simple setup, fast failure detection, fast topology changes, and precise coordinations.
 The master only contains soft states and is only required when topology changes.
 So even if it ever crashes, a simple restart will recover everything.